 What are some popular payment gateways?

-- USAePay – This Level 1 PCI complaint gateway is known for its numerous integrations allowing for payment acceptance via a variety of channels – online, order by phone, mobile, and retail.
+- USAePay – This Level 1 PCI complaint gateway is known for its numerous integrations allowing for payment acceptance via various channels – online, order by phone, mobile, and retail.

 - Square – Square is known for its physical credit card swipers, which can be attached to phones.
 This particular company offers solutions tailored mainly for small businesses.
 With Square, you can accept card payments in-person with ease.

-- PayPal – The adaptive platform accepts different currencies and is one of the reasons why it’s so widespread.
+- PayPal – The adaptive platform accepts different currencies and is one reason it’s so widespread.
 They offer free merchants fraud protection to ensure that all financial data is secure and free from external threats.